RicardoGomes07/padel-management-app/docs/report.md

 Our endpoints are organized in the following way:
 * `/users` - User management
 * `/clubs` - Club management
-* `/courts` - Court management
+* `/clubs/{cid}/courts` - Court management
-* `/rentals` - Rental management
+* `/clubs/{cid}/courts/{crid}/rentals` - Rental management

-All the endpoints require authentication with a Token, except the  post  to`/users` endpoint that create a new user in the system.
+All endpoints that make changes to the database require authentication, which is done through a token passed in the request header.
+The token is generated when a user logs in.

 We also specify the actual dto classes that are used in the by our webApi.